Server Djeparov: FC Zhetysu

 On 26 July 2018, Djeparov joined Kazakh side Zhetysu until the end of season.
 He made his debut in the League on 16 September in an away match with FC Tobol and scored equalized with a penalty 2–2, he played 290 minute.

 Metallurg Bekabad

 Djeparov joined Metallurg Bekabad in January 2019.

 International career

 Djeparov has made 128 appearances and scored 25 goals for the senior Uzbekistan national team since May 2002 until September 2017.
 In 2011, he became the captain of the Uzbekistan and posted 2 goals and 2 assists in the 2011 AFC Asian Cup, leading his side to its first ever semifinals in the cup.

 Managerial career

 Djeparov was named the head coach of Uzbekistan U-14 on 28 January 2020.
 Seven months later, he became the assistant coach of Uzbekistan.

 Personal life

 Djeparov is of Crimean Tatar ethnicity and speaks fluent Russian, as well as comprehensible English, but only barely speaks Uzbek.

-He has a son, Raul, who is part of the Bunyodkor Academy.
+He has a son, Raul Djeparov, born June 18, 2007 in Tashkent.
 Raul was named after Real Madrid legend Raúl.
+He was part of the Bunyodkor Academy.
+Since the beginning of 2026 he has been playing for FK Oqtepa Toshkent, and on July 18, 2026, he signed a contract with PFC Dynamo Samarkand.

 A few years before, his daughter Veronika was born.